IsaacAiman/RAM-Machine-Simulator/README.md

 ## Documentation

-You can find all the code documentation following this link: https://alu0100841565.github.io/RAM-Machine/index.html
+You can find all the code documentation following this [link](https://alu0100841565.github.io/RAM-Machine-Simulator/).